Think Clearly, Know to Flow

 • Experiencing connection

-• Expanding across space, expanding across time
+• Expanding across space or time

-• Imaginary Space
+• Imaginary space

 • Pleasant environments

-• Why leave?
+• Why leave the flow?

 • Emptying the glass